yenbenlemon/Trivia-Quiz-Builder-Using-MongoDB/README.md

    - Pug will install

 2. Run "node database-initializer.js"
+   - We will now have a database of questions

+3. Run "node server.js"

-3. Navigate to "http://localhost:3000/questions" in your browser
+4. Navigate to "http://localhost:3000/questions" in your browser
    - All questions and their data will be listed
    - Only a maximum of 25 will be listed
    - You can edit the accept header to test JSON and HTML (defaults to HTML)
    - Uses the questions.pug template for html
    - Queries are "category" and "difficulty"

-4. Click one of the question links
+5. Click one of the question links
    - You will be taken to the specific page of the question in the same window/tab
    - If you edit the ID in the url tp an incorrect ID, you will get a 404 message

-5. Navigate to "http://localhost:3000/createquiz" in your browser
+6. Navigate to "http://localhost:3000/createquiz" in your browser
    - Creator name and Tag boxes exist
    - There is a Current Questions Div and a Search DIV
    - The page will do an initial search for 25 Questions